fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 All of these reasons are good, although not required to start this tutorial.

-More about main types of languages later.
+More about types of programming languages and their differences later.

 #### Question: Where is C++ used?